-This is what the new normal would look like after the Conditional Movement Control Order (CMCO) for those living in apartments and condominiums.
+This is what the new normal would look like during the Conditional Movement Control Order (CMCO) for those living in apartments and condominiums.

 Covid-19 pandemic has reshaped and reoriented many aspects of our lives.
 The ‘new normal’ is something we have to contend with post-pandemic.
-Just what exactly does this new normal look like after the lifting of the Conditional Movement Control Order (CMCO)?
+Just what exactly does this new normal look like during the Conditional Movement Control Order (CMCO)?
 It probably looks different for people in different walks of life, locations and occupations.

 1. Contactless delivery is the best policy

 Even when the CMCO eventually lifts, people may have become used to online shopping to ever go back.
 While there is no better feeling than having your ‘hokkien mee’ arriving at your doorstep, you should opt for “contactless delivery” where possible to minimise the risk of contact.
 Just instruct your delivery person to leave the items at your door or create a “pick up point” outside your door (a chair or a basket, just be sure to wipe down the area before and after receiving your package).
 Alternatively, you can self-collect your deliveries from the lobby or guardhouse instead.